nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## MedicationStatement ##

-The diagram shows the referencing for the MedicationStatement resource.
+The diagram shows the referencing for the MedicationStatement Resource.

 <img src="images/explore/medicationStatement_referencing.png" style="width: 75%;max-width: 75%;">

 ## Medication ##

-The diagram shows the referencing for the Medication resource.
+The diagram shows the referencing for the Medication Resource.

 <img src="images/explore/medication_referencing.png" style="width: 50%;max-width: 50%;">